1913 Costa Rican general election

 General elections were held in Costa Rica on 7 December 1913, the first direct elections since 1844.
 They were also the first elections to have universal male suffrage, after economic and educational requirements were eliminated.
 Máximo Fernández Alvarado of the Republican Party won the presidential election, but both he and runner-up Carlos Durán Cartín later resigned and Alfredo González Flores was appointed president by Congress on 8 May 1914.
 The Republican Party also won the parliamentary election.
-Voter turnout was 78.0% in the presidential election and 78.6% in the parliamentary election.

 Background

 Yglesias, age 52, had previously been president and his government had been quite authoritarian, among other things reforming the Constitution by force in order to be reelected indefinitely and repressing the opposition and the press.
 He was supported by the Civil Party, which was basically a personalist party that revolved around his figure.
 Máximo Fernández, 56, was president of the Congress and a member of the Republican Party.
 Durán, on his part, was candidate of the National Union Party that had previously ruled with Ascensión Esquivel Ibarra and Cleto González Víquez.
 Durán was a doctor and was 61 years old, being the oldest of the candidates.
 He had previously been a Third Appointed to the Presidency (equivalent to Vice President) in the time of Bernardo Soto.
 All were liberals.

 The official candidate was Fernandez, but did not have the backing of then president and fellow party member Ricardo Jimenez Oreamuno, who stayed on the sidelines and did not endorse any nominee.